 RUSTIC BLUEBERRY, LAVENDER & LEMON GALETTE

-Growing up in Montana, picking huckleberries in late August before the black, brown, and grizzly bears ate them all was a right of passage.
-One in the bucket, two or three in the mouth.
+Growing up in Montana, picking huckleberries in late August before the black, brown, and grizzly bears ate them all was a right of passage--one in the bucket, two or three in the mouth.
 The mountainside was purple with berries.
-Early in the season it didn't matter how many were eaten, there were always plenty for making pancake syrup, huckleberry pie, and even leftovers for a few jars of jam for the pantry.
+Early in the season it did not matter how many were eaten, there were always plenty for making pancake syrup, huckleberry pie, and even leftovers for a few jars of jam for the pantry.
 Huckleberries, however, remain an uncultivated fruit and a grizzly bear's favorite dessert.
 What to do if this tiny berry is unavailable in New England?
 Blueberries of course!
 While bigger and lighter blue than their northwest cousins, blueberries are fabulous for baking whether fresh or frozen with the advantage of year round availability.
 Another perk?
 Picking without danger of ursus arctos horribilis lurking in the bush ready to swipe your filled pail and cause man versus beast pandemonium.
 Lavender, also harvested in late summer when blueberries are their berry best, compliments the sweet tangy taste of berries and looks gorgeous against the indigo blue of the fruit.
-When the tart is served with vanilla ice cream (highly recommended), the filling turns a lovely shade of provencal lavender.
-A bit of lemon and this tart, although rustic in appearance, has a sophisticated, complex taste capable of holding court at a formal dinner party.
+When the galette is served with vanilla ice cream (highly recommended), the pie filling turns a lovely shade of provençal lavender.
+A bit of lemon and this round wrapped fruit filled dessert, although rustic in appearance, has a sophisticated, complex taste capable of holding court at a formal dinner gathering.

 FOR THE DOUGH

 1. In the bowl of a food processor, add the flour, salt, sugar, and butter.
 Pulse 10 times, or until the butter is distributed and appears crumbly.